Hungarian riot police detain migrants, including 'terrorist'

 "As soon as we heard about a route to Croatia we did not wait long.
 I want to go to Sweden to meet the rest of my family.
 I hope we will be treated better in Croatia," he told Reuters.

-Serbia's prime minister accused Hungary of "brutal" and "non-European" behaviour and urged the EU to respond.
+Serbia's prime minister accused Hungary of "brutal" and "non-European" behavior and urged the EU to respond.

 "I call on the European Union to react, for its members to behave in line with European values," Aleksandar Vucic told Serbian state television during a visit to the United States.